Chaitalykundu/Web-Development/01-HTML/1-Basics/01-Introduction/01-Introduction.md

 - HTML stands for **Hyper Text Markup Language**.

 - HTML provides a way of displaying web pages with text and images or multimedia content.

-It describes the structure of web pages.
+- HTML is used to define the `layout` or the `structure` of a webpage.

 - Hypertext is a way of connecting texts or images or web pages to another one, either within a single website or between websites.